CanvasHS/canvashs.github.io/protocol.md

 }
 {% endhighlight %}

+###Scroll
+Scroll events are triggered when a user scrolls an element, id, xdelta and ydelta's are sent to the client
+####Example
+{% highlight json linenos %}
+{
+    "event":"scroll",
+    "data":{
+        "id": "myAwesomeShape",
+        "xdelta": 20,
+        "ydelta": 10
+    }
+}
+{% endhighlight %}

 ##Key Events
 Key events are not connected to objects, a key is pressed with some modifiers (Ctrl/Alt/Shift/Super).
 The super key is equal to the windows key.